Ikergune/firos/doc/install/install.md

 -   FIROS uses git submodules (which is required to run properly).
 Newer versions of git can clone submodules via the `--recursive` option
--   Also check whether your local submodule-folder (currently in `firos/include/FiwareObjectConvert` amd `firos/include/genpy`) contains files to be sure that everything was cloned.
+-   Also check whether your local submodule-folder (currently in `firos/include/FiwareObjectConvert` and `firos/include/genpy`) contains files to be sure that everything was cloned.

 ## Basic Configuration of FIROS